xenialaq/walat/README.md

 WAL Authoring Tool

-- Node.js 6.10.x
+- Node.js 6.11.x
 - npm@3
   - node-gyp
   - @angular/cli
-  - electron-forge
+  - electron-forge (install separately)
   - gulp

 ## Run

 Run `npm i && npm start` for a dev server.
-Navigate to `http://localhost:9090/`.
+Navigate to `http://localhost:9090/` (port may be randomized).
 The app artifacts will be stored in the `dist/` directory.

 ## Build

-Run `electron-forge package` to build the project.
+Run `npm i && electron-forge package` to build the project.
 The standalone app (for your native platform) will be stored in the `out/` directory.